 - Clinical Training - Clinical training is an essential part of any LPN program.
 Even if you opt for online LPN training, you will have to complete a certain number of clinical training credit hours to pass.
 The total length of the program is affected by how many clinical training hours are required.
 Most programs have very similar requirements in this department, but always read the fine print about clinical training to avoid any unpleasant surprises.
 If you currently work in the healthcare field, you may be able to apply some of your experience to fulfill this requirement and save time.

 Accelerated LPN Programs and Bridge Programs

-If you are especially eager to complete your LPN training so that you can start applying for jobs, you might also consider an LPN bridge program or an accelerated LPN training program.
+If you are especially eager to complete your LPN training so that you can start applying for jobs, you might also consider an LPN bridge program or an accelerated LPN program.
 If you are a working CNA, the former takes your previous experience and education into account, allowing you to potentially graduate in a shorter period of time.
-Meanwhile, if you already have a degree in a different field, you may be eligible to complete an accelerated LPN training program.
+Meanwhile, if you already have a degree in a different field, you may be eligible to complete an accelerated LPN program.
 Such programs can be completed in as little as nine months, so they are worth looking into.
 Many offer hybrid options as well, with some of the work being done online and some in person.